Australian Commercial and Media Photographers (ACMP), established in 1991, acts as a united voice for Australian professional working photographers.

-- Has had significant input into the formation of Vl$COPY, an initiative of the Federal Government to establish a copyright agency for visual artists.
+- Had had significant input into the formation of Vl$COPY, an initiative of the Federal Government to establish a copyright agency for visual artists.

-- Conducts regular negotiation workshops in each state to educate members on work and business practices, copyright development, sales tax, information nights on the Internet, digital technology and much more.
+- Conducts regular workshops to educate members on work and business practices, copyright development, information nights on the Internet, digital technology and much more.

 - Releases suggested Work Agreements with terms of trade for use by members to establish guidelines for clients commissioning their services.